 Based on a strong community mandate, we are now working with Argyll and Bute Council to enforce the existing Vehicle Permit Policy, whilst doing all we can to ensure that Iona continues to be a welcoming, open and accessible place.
 This means that visitors are not permitted to bring their vehicles to the island, but if you are a blue badge holder with restricted mobility you may apply for a permit under certain exemptions.
-There is also a good taxi service to help with transporting luggage and two businesses offering bike hire to help you get around during your stay.
+There is also a good taxi service to help with transporting luggage and bike hire is available from Iona Craft Shop to help you get around during your stay.
 Some accommodation providers can provide a pick up and drop off service from the jetty, on request.
 Food and drink are available on the island through excellent local suppliers, shops, hotels, restaurant and cafe.

 The permits are issued by Argyll and Bute Council and you can enquire about your eligibility or apply through the Council’s website.

 More information about how to get to Iona is available here.